Skip to content

 1- With the help of software and a CCD camera

-For an investment of around $ 400 Canadian, it is possible to align the mount to the Celestial North Pole (PNC) with an accuracy of up to 30 arc seconds (30 ″ arc).
-She asks to use a German equatorial mount.
-We use the software Pole Master with the CCD camera dedicated to it.
+For an investment of approximately $400 Canadian, it is possible to align the mount with the North Celestial Pole (NCP) or the polar axis of rotation of the Earth with an accuracy of up to 30 arc seconds (30″ arc).
+It requires the use of a German equatorial mount.
+The software is used Pole Master with the CCD camera dedicated to it.
 This precision will allow exposure times of 10 minutes or more per photo.
 Usually, polar alignment can be achieved in just 2-3 minutes after starting the software.
 This is the revolutionary method to align the mount on the axis of rotation of the Earth in record time!

-Click on this link to consult the user guide.
+Click on this lien to consult the user guide.

 2- The star hopping method

-As we can see, visually the polar axis of rotation or PNC points towards the pan of the Little Dipper.
-From the North Star, we can draw a straight line towards the star of the tip of the Ursa Minor pan (see the red line).
-Bring the telescope finder in this direction (using the mount's azimuth and latitude buttons), right next to the Pole Star.
+As you can see, visually the Earth's polar axis of rotation or PNC points towards the dipper of the Little Dipper.
+From Polaris, you can draw a straight line to the star at the tip of the dipper of the Little Dipper (see the red line).
+Move the telescope's finderscope in this direction (using the azimuth and latitude knobs on the mount), right next to Polaris.

 Using the telescope finder, search for the 3 guide stars connected by the red triangle above.